octo-technology/OpenTezos/docs/michelson/introduction.md

 To write smart contracts for Tezos, you can either choose a high-level language such as [LIGO](/404.html) or [SmartPy](/404.html), or the official low-level language called Michelson.

+At the end of this module one will be able
+- to manipulate stack-based language
+- to write basic smart contracts in Michelson,
+- to understand the constitutive part of a smart contract (entrypoint, storage, code)
+- to test a smart contract

 ## Reference

 This module is inspired from the official Michelson documentation available [here](https://tezos.gitlab.io/007/michelson.html) and [here](https://tezos.gitlab.io/michelson-reference/).